qutip/qutip-qip/docs/source/qip-processor.rst

 | │   └── SpinChain
 | └── OptPulseProcessor

 In general, there are two ways to find the control pulses.
-The first one, :class:`~qutip_qip.device.ModelProcessor`, is more experiment-oriented and based on physical models.
+The first one, :class:`.ModelProcessor`, is more experiment-oriented and based on physical models.
 A universal set of gates is defined in the processor as well as the pulse implementing them in this particular physical model.
 This is usually the case where control pulses realizing those gates are well known and can be concatenated to realize the whole quantum circuits.
 Two realizations have already been implemented: the spin chain and the Cavity QED model for quantum computing.
 In those models, the driving Hamiltonians are predefined.
-Another approach, based on the optimal control module in QuTiP (see :ref:`control`), is called :class:`~qutip_qip.device.OptPulseProcessor`.
+Another approach, based on the optimal control module in QuTiP (http://qutip.org/docs/latest/guide/guide-control.html), is called :class:`.OptPulseProcessor`.
 In this subclass, one only defines the available Hamiltonians in their system.
 The processor then uses algorithms to find the optimal control pulses that realize the desired unitary evolution.

 Despite this difference, the logic behind all processors is the same:

 * One defines a processor by a list of available Hamiltonians and, as explained later, hardware-dependent noise.
 In model based processors, the Hamiltonians are predefined and one only needs to give the device parameters like frequency and interaction strength.

-* The control pulse coefficients and time slices are either specified by the user or calculated by the method :meth:`~qutip_qip.device.Processor.load_circuit`, which takes a :class:`~qutip_qip.circuit.QubitCircuit` and find the control pulse for this evolution.
+* The control pulse coefficients and time slices are either specified by the user or calculated by the method :meth:`.Processor.load_circuit`, which takes a :class:`.QubitCircuit` and find the control pulse for this evolution.

 * The processor calculates the evolution using the QuTiP solvers.
 Collapse operators can be added to simulate decoherence.
-The method :meth:`~qutip_qip.device.Processor.run_state` returns a object :class:`qutip.solver.Result`.
+The method :meth:`.Processor.run_state` returns a object :class:`qutip.solver.Result`.

 It is also possible to calculate the evolution analytically with matrix exponentiation by setting ``analytical=True``.
-A list of the matrices representing the gates is returned just like for :meth:`~qutip_qip.circuit.QubitCircuit.propagators`.
+A list of the matrices representing the gates is returned just like for :meth:`.QubitCircuit.propagators`.
 However, this does not consider the collapse operators or other noise.
 As the system size gets larger, this approach will become very inefficient.

-In the following we describe the predefined subclasses for :class:`~qutip_qip.device.Processor`:
+In the following we describe the predefined subclasses for :class:`.Processor`:

 **SpinChain**

-:class:`~qutip_qip.device.LinearSpinChain` and :class:`~qutip_qip.device.CircularSpinChain` are quantum computing models base on the spin chain realization.
+:class:`.LinearSpinChain` and :class:`.CircularSpinChain` are quantum computing models base on the spin chain realization.
 The control Hamiltonians are :math:`\sigma_x`, :math:`\sigma_z` and :math:`\sigma_x \sigma_x + \sigma_y \sigma_y`.
 This processor will first decompose the gate into the universal gate set with ISWAP or SQRTISWAP as two-qubit gates, resolve them into quantum gates of adjacent qubits and then calculate the pulse coefficients.

 An example of simulating a simple circuit is shown below: